 Some of the best budget food in the world comes from street vendors.
 It is hearty and cheap, and permits you to sample many local delicacies without shelling out too much money.

 So what's an intrepid diner to do?
-When trying street food, "Be sure your dish is served hot, and take a look at the cart or kiosk before ordering," advises Sarah Schlichter in How to Avoid Getting Sick While Traveling.
+When trying street food, "Be sure your dish is served hot, and take a look at the cart or kiosk before ordering," advises Sarah Schlichter in Food Safety: How to Avoid Getting Sick While Traveling.
 "Does it look clean and well kept?
 Is it busy?
 (The fewer the customers, the longer the food may sit before being served.)"

 Who gets the munchies when they drink?
 Who loses the ability to think budget-mindedly after throwing a few back?
 Who's surprised by the food and drink tab the next day when reviewing receipts stuffed into jeans pockets?